C10-Ghibli-s/BE-Backoffice/README.md

 The project uses the docker ecosystem in order to run a container of mysql, so to do that; download [*docker*](https://www.docker.com/get-started/) and [*docker compose*](https://docs.docker.com/compose/install/).

 ## 🥣 Installation
 Amazing!
-In this part we are talking about how to run the app in your local machine.
+In this part we are talking about the steps to run the app in your local machine.
 1. Clone the repository
     `git clone https://github.com/NousCode/BE-Backoffice.git`